Google Data Studio (now called Looker Studio) is our primary tool for building beautiful reports and easy-to-understand data visualizations.

 Let’s change the metric to revenue by searching and then dragging and dropping the revenue field in the Data tab.
 Each shade on the map now shows revenue from that region.
 With a map, your stakeholders can easily see which country brings the most revenue to your eCommerce store.

 Just to make it clear for the end-user what metric is being represented by this map, let’s add a title.
 Otherwise, your stakeholders will be left guessing the meaning of the map.
 Click the text button and add an informative title to your map.

 Next, let’s visualize some trends by adding a time series chart to our report.
 Click the Add a chart dropdown and select one of the time series options.

 Let’s give our chart a border and change the radius for the corners.
 The goal here is to keep consistency with our scorecards’ style.

 Adding Several Metrics to a Single Chart

 Next, let’s decide what numbers we want to show on this chart.
 We can search for some metrics on the Data tab again.
-Let’s say for this chart we want sessions, product detail, product adds to cart, and transactions.
+Let’s say for this chart we want sessions, product detail, the product adds to the cart, and transactions.